What is corrupt conduct?

 Corrupt conduct, as defined in the Independent Commission Against Corruption Act 1988 ("the ICAC Act"), is deliberate or intentional wrongdoing, not negligence or a mistake.
 It has to involve or affect a NSW public official or public sector organisation.

 While it can take many forms, corrupt conduct occurs when:

 - a public official improperly uses, or tries to improperly use, the knowledge, power or resources of their position for personal gain or the advantage of others

 - a member of the public influences, or tries to influence, a public official to use his or her position in a way that affects the probity of the public official's exercise of functions

 The NSW community expects public officials to perform their duties with honesty and in the best interests of the public.
-Corrupt conduct by a public official involves a breach of public trust that can lead to inequality, wasted resources or public money and reputational damage.
+Corrupt conduct by a public official involves a breach of public trust that can lead to inequity, wasted resources or public money and reputational damage.

 Some examples of corrupt conduct are: